UK shares climb on boost from financial stocks, strong results

-London’s main indexes rose on Wednesday as financial stocks gained and strong results from companies including WH Smith lifted sentiment ahead of the U.S. Federal Reserve meeting later in the day.
+LONDON: London’s main indexes rose on Wednesday as financial stocks gained and strong results from companies including WH Smith lifted sentiment ahead of the US Federal Reserve meeting later in the day.

 The blue-chip FTSE 100 was up 1.2% and the domestically focussed mid-cap FTSE 250 index advanced 1.4% after logging six straight sessions of losses amid fears of an economic slowdown.